AI for Good

 by James Chryssanthacopoulos, Data Scientist at Funnel

 At this point, it’s tempting to conclude that, because machine learning accepts data and uses math to generate the best model, the result is free from bias or human error.
 Yet with recent events drawing increased attention to racial inequality and discrimination prevalent in society, companies are taking greater steps to eliminate biases both within their organizations and in their products, and that includes AI-based products.
 In this spirit, Funnel Leasing is launching a new initiative, called H.O.M.E., to advance our commitment to provide underprivileged renters with access to safe and healthy housing.
 To start, H.O.M.E. has committed to donating a dollar for every online application completed on Funnel’s platform, but its larger goal is to combat systemic oppression present in the leasing process.
-In this blog post, I’ll focus on related efforts to address bias in the virtual agent.
+In this blog post, I’ll focus on related efforts to address bias in the AI assistant.
 I’ll show that though machine learning utilizes the data it’s provided effectively, biases implicit in that data can make their way into the resulting model.
 Here’s a preview of some of the issues and how we tackled them that other organizations can learn from as they build out their AI systems with an eye toward fairness:

-2. Affordable housing.
+Affordable housing.
 We made sure to add support for inquiries about affordable housing, as well as least expensive apartments, by specifically annotating messages to identify when those intents are expressed in messages.
 Again, these kinds of messages only occur about 2% of the time in our dataset (see the figure below), but it’s important to be able to respond to them, especially given the economic uncertainties generated by the pandemic.

-Funnel CRM and Virtual Agent Overview
+Funnel CRM and AI assistant overview

 Pitfalls with Machine Learning and How to Tackle Them